UBC-ECESS/EcessDiscordBot/README.md

 ### Commands
 #### Prerequisite Checking
 Commands can be found within the `PrerequisiteChecker.py` file.
 ECE/CS course prerequisites can be fetched through using the `!prereq` command with the selected course.
 For example, using `!prereq cpen333` will list the prerequisites for CPEN333 (System Software Engineering) as CPSC259 or CPEN223.
 Please ensure there are no spaces when providing the course input.
+The courses supported can be found in `assets/ece-course-prereqs.csv`.

 #### FAQ
 Commands can be found within the `FaqManager.py` file.